 A disciplined approach to capital allocation has led to high net initial yields on acquisitions and a conservative approach to using debt maximises cash available for distribution to shareholders.

-Our leases provide highly predictable and growing revenue streams.
-We look to control rigorously costs and exploit economies of scale as the portfolio grows, as many of our costs are fixed and some variable costs step down as our asset value rises.
+We also look to control our own costs rigorously and exploit economies of scale as the portfolio grows, as many of our costs are fixed and some variable costs step down as our asset value rises.